eWaterCycle/infra/README.md

 6. Select storage item for dcache cache.
 Remember item you picked as you will need it in the workspace parameters.
 7. Fill **all** the workspace parameters.
 They should look something like
    ![workspace-parameters](workspace-parameters.png)
-   - TODO update screenshot that has shared_data_source parameter
 8. Wait for machine to be running
 9. Visit URL/IP
 10. When done delete machine